World Children's Choir

 The World Children's Choir (WCC) is a 501(c)(3) non-profit organization.
 The Choir was founded by Sondra Harnes in March 1990 who is also the Choir's Artistic Director and Chief Executive Officer.

-The choir headquarters is in Annandale, Virginia, and it serves the Northern Virginia area of Washington, DC.
+The choir headquarters is in Falls Church, Virginia, and it serves the Northern Virginia area of Washington, DC.
 The choir provides opportunities to perform choral music to a culturally diverse membership of children from ages 4 to 18.
-The choir provides financial support to economically disadvantaged children in the area in order to provide them with a broad musical appreciation that might not otherwise be available.
-Most of their concerts are benefits for causes such as UNICEF, the National Children's Defense Fund, and CARE.
+The choir provides scholarships to economically disadvantaged children in the area in order to provide them with a broad musical appreciation that might not otherwise be available.
 The choir has performed at venues ranging from Carnegie Hall to the White House.